Hartmut Zinser

 Hartmut Zinser (born 11 November 1944 in Tübingen, Germany) is a German scholar in the field of religious studies, history of religions, and ethnology.

 Biography

-Education and Career
+Education and career

-Zinser studied religious studies at the Free University of Berlin, Germany where he received his PhD in 1975 and made his post-doctorate in 1980.
+Zinser studied religious studies at the Free University of Berlin, at the time West Berlin, West Germany, where he received his PhD in 1975 and made his post-doctorate in 1980.
 From 1984 to 1988 he had a Professorship for religious studies at the Free University of Berlin and, after a short break (professorship for ethnology in Mainz from 1989 to 1990), received a call to the Free University in 1990 where he has been a professor at the Institute for the Scientific Study of Religion ever since.

 Other activities

 From 1984 to 1993 Zinser was a board member of the German Association of the History of Religions ("Deutschen Vereinigung für Religionsgeschichte", DVRG).
 From 1996 to 1998 he was a member of the German Federal Parliament's Inquiry Committee on "So-called Religious and Psycho Cults".
 In 1998 he was Vice-President of the European Association for the Scientific Study of Religion ("Association Européen pour l'Étude scientifique des Religions") and an elected fellow of the Society for the Scientific Study of Religion in the United States.
 In 2002 he was chairman of the Berlin Association for Anthropology ("Berliner Gesellschaft für Anthropologie, Ethnologie und Urgeschichte").